SitePen/dgrid/README.md

 Note that a Selector column can be used to allow selection even in a grid where `selectionMode` is set to `none`, in which case the controls in the Selector column will be the only means by which a user may select or deselect rows.

+Also note that selector inputs will be disabled for rows for which `allowSelect` returns `false`.

 # Extensions